ysyk2021/the-ai-mindset-cultivating-a-winning-attitude-with-artificial-intelligence/src/chapter-5-2.md

-# Advantages and Limitations of AI in Leadership

 Artificial intelligence (AI) has the potential to transform leadership practices, but it also has its advantages and limitations.
 In this chapter, we'll explore the advantages and limitations of AI in leadership.